rmakinn/rkinneavy/content/_index.md

 to my personal blog & public knowledgebase.

 {{< hint danger >}}
-This site **is** intended to be a constant work-in-progress, but right now it's also under construction.
+This site is a constant work-in-progress, but right now it's also under more general construction.

-Expect unexpected changes to structure and layout (content will mostly be preserved), and temporary periods offline.
+Expect changes to structure, layout and slugs (only bookmark the base URL for now - content will mostly be preserved), also potentially temporary periods offline.
 {{< /hint >}}

 ## Who?